tosin2013/ansible-role-rhel7-kvm-cloud-init/README.md

 Deploy Red Hat KVM Image using cloud-init
 =========

-The following role will deploy a Red Hat Enterprise Linux 7.x KVM.
+The following role will deploy a Red Hat Enterprise Linux 7/8 virtual machine from a qcow image.

 Requirements
 ------------